Malton, North Yorkshire

 Charlie Fellowes is the Club's newest trainer, having taken out his licence in 2013.
 He has made a great start to his training career, as the quality and quantity of his string continues to improve.
 The Club is delighted with Charlie's conscientious approach and are pleased to support him in his fledgling years.

 As the trainer of the Club's Triumph Hurdle winner, Penzance, Alan King has secured a place in Club history and has trained many other Club winners over the years.
 Among the most successful horses to be trained at Alan's Barbury Castle Stables are My Way De Solzen, Katchit, Voy Por Ustedes, Balder Succes and AP McCoy's final Cheltenham Festival winner, Uxizandre.
+Alan adopts a very realistic and consistent approach to training, hence his fabulous run of results over a long period of time.

-Sir Mark Prescott
+Sir Mark Prescott, Bt.

 One of the most respected Flat trainers in British racing, Sir Mark Prescott is famed for the shrewd handling and placing of his charges.
 His Heath House Stables were the first training stables to be built in Britain and have been home to some legendary names in British racing over the years.
 Since Sir Mark took charge of Heath House in 1970, he has added further top-flight winners to the yard's incredible CV, including the Classic winner Confidential Lady, brilliant sprinter Pivotal and our very own Group 1-winning filly, Marsha.